-Outside of the other competences provided by the Constitution, the Constitutional Court has [at its] disposal the power to interpret the Constitution, at the demand of the President of the Republic, of the Prime Minister, of the President of the National Assembly, or of one-tenth of the Deputies.
+Outside of the other competences provided by the Constitution, the Constitutional Court has [at its] disposal the power to interpret the Constitution, and the other texts of constitutional status [valeur], at the demand of the President of the Republic, of the Prime Minister, of the President of the Senate, of the President of the National Assembly, [or] of one-tenth of the Deputies or of [the] Senators.

-The Constitutional Court includes nine (9) members who bear the title of councilors.
+The Constitutional Court includes nine (9) appointed members who bear the title of councilors.

-The duration of the mandate of the councilors is of five (5) years renewable one time.
+The duration of the mandate of the councilors is of seven (7) years renewable one time

-The nine members of the Constitutional Court are designated as follows:
+The nine (9) members of the Constitutional Court are designated as follows: